-Verizon bringing 3G and 4G LTE service to New York City subway stationsAlex Wagner - Deputy Managing Editor, News Desk
+Verizon bringing 3G and 4G LTE service to New York City subway stationsAlex Wagner - Editorial Director of News and Content

 Following Sprint's recent agreement with Transit Wireless to bring service to New York City subway stations, Verizon has announced that it's forged a similar partnership.
 The big red carrier revealed today that it has struck a deal with Transit Wireless to bring its 3G and 4G LTE service in subway stations that are sprinkled throughout NYC.